RodrigoLPA/RodrigoLPA/README.md

 I like detecting anomalies.

-[Here](https://rodrigolpa.github.io) you can find some Anomaly Detection projects I have worked on.
+[Here](https://rodrigolpa.github.io) you can find some Anomaly Detection projects I work on in my spare time.

 <!--